GraceA2022/Tanzania_water_wells_project/README.md

 Feature engineering on categorical columns will be good idea to handle first challange.

-Imbalanced target problem will be solved in more effective way.
+Imbalanced target problem will be solved using SMOTE.

-Parameter optimization will be improved for XGBoost Model to fix overfitting problem.

-Wells can be monitored well and model can be improved according to more accurate and recent data.

-Different regions have different factors like climate, rainfall season etc. So, from the main model, different models can be build for each region.
+The best overall model was a K nearest neighbours classifier with a testing accuracy score of 71%